Some colleges require or recommend students take admissions tests in order to apply or be eligible for scholarships.

 The following students should always take the SAT or ACT:

 - Athletes: If you will be a varsity athlete at an NAIA or NCAA Division I school, you are required to take the SAT or ACT to maintain eligibility to play.
 This is true even if the college does not require test scores as part of your application for admission.
+Due to coronavirus, students who initially enroll full time during the 2021-22 academic year will not be required to take a standardized test to meet NCAA initial-eligibility requirements.

 - Homeschooled students: The majority of test optional colleges still require homeschooled students to submit SAT or ACT scores.